 Selection of films for the feature and short film categories of the main competition: After the screening of the entries by category, a selection committee set up by the organizing committee and composed of industry insiders will deliberate, score and nominate finalists .

 The selection committee will nominate films (for both the main competition categories and online competition categories) to the professional contest judges (established filmmakers and film scholars from China and the U.S.), and the panel of judges will assess the films and exchange opinions.
 Eventually, the scoring breakdown will decide the contest prizes.
 At the same time the organizing committee will gather the judges’ scores and feedback and give them to the finalists for their consideration.

 5.4.
 Audience’s Choice

-Please refer to the following table for each awards in all categories, the organizing committee will adjust and revise the awards based on participating films in each categories, and announce the updates along with the finalists.
+Please refer to the following table for each award in all categories, the organizing committee will adjust and revise the awards based on participating films in each category, and announce the updates along with the finalists.